Clinical research nurse salary: how much do research nurses make in 2026?

 Is clinical research nursing a good career for RNs who want to leave bedside nursing?

 Clinical research nursing is one of the most structured non-bedside RN career paths available.
 It preserves the license and clinical skills while eliminating shift work and the physical demands of floor nursing.
-Salary is competitive — generally above the all-RN median at mid-level — and the career ceiling in pharma or research leadership exceeds most bedside tracks without requiring an advanced practice degree.
+Salary is competitive – broadly in line with the all-RN median at mid-level, and rising well above it in industry settings – and the career ceiling in pharma or research leadership exceeds most bedside tracks without requiring an advanced practice degree.

 Related resources: